Structural Group Theory

 When a homomorphism is so perfect that it creates a one-to-one correspondence between every element and every operation, we call it an isomorphism.
 If an isomorphism exists, the two groups are "structurally identical", which means that though their elements may look different (like integers vs. rotations), their underlying "DNA" is exactly the same.

 Definition: Group Isomorphism An isomorphism \(\phi\) from a group \(G\) to a group \(\overline{G}\) is a one-to-one and onto mapping (or function) from \(G\) to \(\overline{G}\) that preserves the group operation.
-That is, \[ \forall a, b \in G, \, \phi(ab) = \phi(a)\phi(b). \] If there is an isomorphism from \(G\) onto \(\overline{G}\), we say that \(G\) and \(\overline{G}\) are isomorphic and denoted by \(G \cong \overline{G}\).
+That is, \[ \forall a, b \in G, \, \phi(ab) = \phi(a)\phi(b). \] If there is an isomorphism from \(G\) to \(\overline{G}\), we say that \(G\) and \(\overline{G}\) are isomorphic and write \(G \cong \overline{G}\).

 Example: Logarithms (The Slide Rule Principle)